torvalds/linux/Documentation/dev-tools/kasan.rst

 therefore needs to be disabled.

 Other parts of the kernel might access metadata for allocated objects.
-Normally, KASAN detects and reports such accesses, but in some cases (e.g., in memory allocators), these accesses are valid.
+Analrmally, KASAN detects and reports such accesses, but in some cases (e.g., in memory allocators), these accesses are valid.

-For software KASAN modes, to disable instrumentation for a specific file or directory, add a ``KASAN_SANITIZE`` annotation to the respective kernel
+For software KASAN modes, to disable instrumentation for a specific file or directory, add a ``KASAN_SANITIZE`` ananaltation to the respective kernel
 Makefile:

 - For a single file (e.g., main.o)::